A surprised businessman wearing a light blue button-up shirt holds a smartphone against a solid pink background, looking concerned.

 • Are the right people in the right roles?

-• Do they have the necessary training and resources?
+• Do they have the necessary training and resources, or are gaps here contributing to turnover?

 4. Improve Enablement